utshomax/postman-docs/src/pages/docs/administration/billing.md

 You can purchase more Flow Editor seats and blocks of monitoring requests, mock server calls, and custom domains by navigating to your [billing dashboard](http://go.postman.co/billing), selecting **Resource usage** on the left, then **Purchase Add-ons** on the right.

-Update the number of monitoring blocks, mock server blocks, and custom domains you would like to have included in your team plan, then select **Next** to confirm your changes.
+Update the number of Flow Editor seats, monitoring blocks, mock server blocks, and custom domains you would like to have included in your team plan, then select **Next** to confirm your changes.

 ### Using Auto-Flex